RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/EngineCallback/README.md

 ## Parameters
 - `CallbackFuncID`
-The index value of the callback
+The index value of the callback.

 ## Return Value
-Normally not, but some Origins functions will return a value to `game.callbackResult`
+Normally not, but some Origins functions will return a value to `game.callbackResult`.

 ## Syntax
 ```